reset-bank/docs/docs/Pay/visualizeMEDs.md

 ![][image1]

+To do so, simply:

+1. Navigate to **Pix > Payments**
+2. Apply a filter.
-To do so, simply navigate to **Pix > Payments**, apply a filter, select the "**Refund**" (Estorno) method, and clear the "Status" filters — in other words, the system will return all cases regardless of their status.
+3. Select the "**Refund**" (Estorno) method
+4. Clear the "Status" filters to see all cases, regardless of their status.

 ![][image2]